 - Loss of bladder or bowel control, which indicates a medical emergency requiring immediate medical attention

-If you’re experiencing any symptoms of a ruptured disc, consult with your doctor.
+If you’re experiencing any symptoms of a ruptured disc, consult with your physician.
 He or she can determine the cause of your suffering, and prescribe a treatment plan including over-the-counter medication and physical therapy.

 In some cases, patients diagnosed with a ruptured disc require more than standard treatment to return to daily activities like playing golf, shopping, or going to work.
 For those patients, there are other options available — such as minimally invasive procedures performed on an outpatient basis at Laser Spine Institute.
 With a much faster recuperation time and fewer risks than other treatments including open-back surgery, LSI’s pioneering treatments are here to help you live a fully-functioning lifestyle once again.
 For a free MRI review or CT scan review, and to learn more information about our institute, contact us today.